Hasnep/cv/src/cv-johannes-smit.md

 ### Skills

-- As well as being fluent in Python, SQL and Terraform, I develop open-source projects in Julia, Rust and Roc as a hobby.
+- As well as being fluent in Python, SQL and Terraform, I develop open-source projects in Gleam, Roc and Julia as a hobby.
   My portfolio of personal projects can be found on my website ([`ha.nnes.dev`](https://ha.nnes.dev/)).
 - Languages: English (native), Afrikaans (fluent), Spanish (intermediate) and Mandarin (beginner).